musictheory/NilScript/README.md

         console.log(_numberOfSheep);
     }

-_Note:_ If the `--check-ivars` command-line option is passed into the compiler, JavaScript identifiers that look like instance variables (with a underscore prefix) but are not defined will produce a warning.
+_Note:_ If the `--warn-unknown-ivars` command-line option is passed into the compiler, JavaScript identifiers that look like instance variables (with a underscore prefix) but are not defined will produce a warning.

 ### <a name="property-attributes"></a>Property Attributes